Skip to Content

 An example of a bad perm

 A bad perm is usually frizzy.
-So instead of having defined curls, you come out with a halo of frizz around them, at the least, or no curls at all and a head like a frizzy bird’s nest.
-Yipes.
+So instead of having defined curls, you come out with a halo of frizz around them, at the least, or no curls at all.
 There are also scenarios in which you might have straight ends with frizzy or curly hair.

-Then there are times when the perm doesn’t take and your hair looks as straight as it did before or has bends instead of curls.
-If your curls come out, they might be tighter than you expected, and you have no idea how to style them.
+Sometimes the perm doesn’t take, and your hair looks as straight as it did before, or has bends instead of curls.
+If your curls come out, they might be tighter than you expected.
 Whatever the case, there’s usually a fix.

 What Can Ruin A Perm?